excellalabs/docker-workshop-2/README.2.md

     1. Go into another node's terminal and run that command to join it to the cluseter

-    1. See that it joined, `kubectl get nodes`
+    1. Go back to the master node and see the new node that joined, `kubectl get nodes`

     1. Describe a node with `kubectl describe nodes node2`